 With today’s digital film cameras, a lot of data is produced and recorded on set.
 Most of the time the actual image and sound data is accompanied by various kinds of metadata.
-Some of this metadata is broadly available, such as the running time code overlaid in video monitors.
-Other metadata is not presented so prominently – especially when the benefits of carrying this information further on are less obvious on set.
+Some of this metadata is broadly available, such as the running time code displayed on video monitors.
+Other metadata is not presented so prominently – in particular when the benefits of passing on this information are less obvious on set.

 In this article we will have a look at different types of metadata, discuss how they can be managed on set, and show how they affect the work in post.
 The different sections of this article discuss metadata used for identifying and further describing clips, technical metadata about camera state, the difference between static and dynamic metadata, and metadata about the VFX-related context of a clip.
-We outline how different camera manufacturers are saving the metadata differently and what on-set software can do to help with that.
+We outline how different camera manufacturers save metadata differently and what on-set software can do to help manage this kind of film data.

 Metadata for Identifying Clips

-A typical movie production can record a huge amount of clips per day.
-The first task that metadata is involved with is identifying these clips in further (post-)production steps.
+A typical digital film production can record a very large amount of clips per day.
+The first task that involves metadata is identifying clips in further (post-)production steps.
 Cameras save the recorded clips with different file names – which already represents the first metadata for a clip.

 Camera manufacturers today tend to use a common file naming system consisting of a camera character (“A”, “B”, ..), a card number, and a clip number on that card.
-In addition to that the filename my contain additional information such as date of shooting, or a camera identifier.
-Although this scheme becomes adopted more and more, there are still cameras, that just name their clips with not much more than a sequence of numbers, which can lead to duplicate filenames during the course of the production.
+In addition to that the filename may contain additional information such as date of shooting, or a camera identifier.
+Although this is a scheme that becomes adopted more and more, there are still cameras, that just name clips with not much more than a sequence of numbers, which can lead to duplicate filenames during the course of the production.

-During editorial clips are usually identified by scene, (shot,) and take names.
-So in addition to the filename this information somehow needs to show up in the editorial system in order to put the clip into the context of the script.
+During editing clips are usually identified by scene, (shot,) and take names.
+So in addition to the filename this information somehow needs to show up in the editing system in order to put a clip into the context of the script.
 Often this information is captured by the sound recordist together with the audio files, but it can also be entered at various stages during production.
 Also considered as very basic metadata is the duration and a start and end timecode.
 Both help to identify the clip and to specify the cuts in editing.

 Metadata Used for Describing Clips

-Already on set there is some descriptive metadata captured.
-While the director may call one or the other take a “circled” take as marked for potentially best use in editing, the DIT may also add some notes during a basic first quality check (QC).
+Already on set of a digital movie production there is some descriptive metadata captured.
+While the director may call one or the other take a “circled” take (marking it for potentially best use in editing), the DIT may also add some notes during a basic first quality check (QC).
 This can be information that the action in a shot is not in focus properly, or that a microphone’s boom is visible in the image.
-Also all notes made for continuity purposes can be called metadata, as this also further describes the recorded media.
+Continuity information also can be stored as metadata – further describing the recorded media.

-It is helpful to review this information with the help of a capable software already on set, for example for reference.
+It is helpful to review this information with the help of a capable on-set software, for example for reference.
 In order to maintain the same look in different scenes, the information about the used lens (for its characteristics), the aperture (for the depth of field) and the set white balance (when using the same light sources) from previous shots help to achieve consistency.

-Some of these parameters are automatically collected by the camera if available, but some technical information is worth capturing manually (e.g. the aperture of a lens without electronic connectors, or the use of an external filter).
+Some of these parameters are automatically collected by the camera, but some technical information is worth to be captured manually (e.g. the aperture of a lens without electronic connectors, or the use of an external filter).

-While descriptive metadata may often apply to all cameras of a multi-camera shot, the technical metadata always will just apply to the camera where it’s recorded for.
+While descriptive metadata may often apply to all cameras of a multi-camera shot, the technical metadata always will just apply to the camera where it is recorded for.

 Static vs. Dynamic Metadata

 So far we discussed metadata per clip, which is often called static metadata (as it applies to the entire clip).
-In contrast, dynamic metadata means metadata that can change throughout a clip.
+In contrast, dynamic metadata means metadata that can change throughout the duration of a clip.

 The most basic, implicit dynamic metadata is the running timecode within a clip.
-Each frame has a different value, which helps identifying each single frame of a clip, e.g. in editorial.
-But as so often, timecode tends to be a legacy technology with lots a drawbacks: Timecode is unique only within 24h, and additional properties such as card names (also known as reel / tape information) is needed to uniquely identify a frame within a production.
-Shooting beyond midnight sometimes becomes a problem, as the order of shooting is not clear any more when shooting in free-run timecode.
+Each frame has a different value, which helps identifying each single frame of a clip, e.g. in editing.
+But as so often, timecode tends to be a legacy technology with lots of drawbacks: Timecode is unique only within 24h, and additional properties such as card names (also known as reel / tape information) are needed to uniquely identify a frame within a production.
+For the management of film data, shooting beyond midnight sometimes becomes a problem, as the shooting order of clips is not clear any more when shooting in free-run timecode.
 High-speed clips also can pose problems, as different clips might share overlapping timecode ranges.